 What is a First Party Special Needs Trusts?

 A First Party Special Needs Trust is an Irrevocable Trust created to hold the special needs person’s assets.
 The Trustee uses these assets for the Special Needs Person’s care without disqualifying him or her from needs-based government benefits, such as Medicaid, or other Washington state programs.

-First Party Special Needs Trusts are often used when a Special Needs Person receives a legal settlement, inherits assets as beneficiary, or receives a divorce settlement.
+First Party Special Needs Trusts in Vancouver are often used when a Special Needs Person receives a legal settlement, inherits assets as beneficiary, or receives a divorce settlement.
 The goal is to allow the SNT person to benefit from their needs-based government benefits, and use these other funds to supplement those benefits while not disqualifying them.
 Because the assets belong to the SNT person, and not the beneficiary, any unused assets of the Special Needs Trust must be applied to reimburse Medicaid.

 Third Party SNT: Trusts Set Up by the Family